somphene/somphene.github.io/log/_posts/2020-05-23-00-reflections-to-symmetry-identity.md

    - As a word, Symmetry reads as "same metric".
 Same metric is same measure is same amount is same mass.

    - Same amount of what?
-Same amount of asymmetry.
-Same amount of sides.
+Same amount of asymmetry on each side.
+Same amount (measure) of each side.
 Same amount of the forms of identity.

    - Equilibrium is same amount is same mass.
 Equilibrium is mass balance.

+   - Symmetry is equilibrium.

+   - Symmetry is mass balance.

+   - Symmetry is Measure balance.

 ### Identifying Reflections